Hitchin Lease Extension - Free Consultation

 Hitchin property with a lease extension is almost the same value as a freehold

-Leasehold residencies in Hitchin with in excess of one hundred years outstanding on the lease are often referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such circumstances there is often little upside in purchasing the reversionary interest unless savings on ground rent and estate charges warrant it.
+Leasehold residencies in Hitchin with over 100 years outstanding on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges justify it.

 Lender Requirement